-Grizzly Bear Observations, Mortality, and Recovery Plan Criteria

-One hundred twenty-two reported sightings rated 4 or 5 (most credible) during 2020 (Table 1).
-Sightings occurred in all Bear Management Units (BMUs) except Lakeshore.
-Two known human-caused mortalities of a subadult female and a subadult male occurred during 2020 (Table 2, Figure 3).
-Sightings of females with young or mortalities that occur outside the recovery zone are counted in the closest BMU.
+Grizzly Bear Observations, Mortality, and Recovery Plan Criteria human-caused mortality of a subadult male occurred during 2021 (Table 2, Figure 3).
+Sightings of females with young or mortalities that occur within 10 miles (16 km) of the recovery zone are counted in the closest BMU.